dyuk3/millicent_assignment_2/README.md

 Millicent Assignment 2

 Description:
-It's a simple dashboard design
+It's a simple dashboard design to show the Listings

 Technologies and dependencies used:
 HTML, CSS, JavaScript, ReactJS, TailwindCSS, React icons